 Well, you don’t really know each other yet!

 It may take a month or two before you know your baby enough to be able to interpret his cries correctly.
+(And even then you’ll be clueless from time to time.)

 The time spent crying every day tends to peak when the baby is around six weeks.
 At this point in time it is normal to have a baby crying for around 2 hours a day in total.